ilshad/pedestal-introspector/README.md

 ## Options

-_(added in 0.2.0)_ Big trees are rendering too slow in the introspector's window, and it can be annoying.
-Use keyword argument `exclude` with vector of vectors (paths in data model):
+_(added in 0.2.0)_ Big trees are rendering too slow in the introspector's window.
+It can be annoying.
+Use keyword argument `exclude` with vector of vectors - paths in the data model:

 ```clojure
 (defn ^:export main []